squidfunk/mkdocs-material/docs/tutorials/blogs/engage.md

     "Share" and "Like" buttons that use integrations provided by social media companies often leave copious data traces even when the user does not interact with these buttons.
-If you choose to integate such feature on your site please be aware of the data protection implications and your duties as a provider to ensure that processing occurs only once the user has granted consent.
+If you choose to integrate such feature on your site please be aware of the data protection implications and your duties as a provider to ensure that processing occurs only once the user has granted consent.